jjmccollum/open-cbgm/README.md

 will generate a PNG image file called B25K1V4U22-26-local-stemma.dot.png.
 (If you want to specify your own output file name, use the `-o` argument followed by the file name you want.)

 Sample images of local stemmata have already been included at the beginning of the "Usage" section.
 For the sake of completeness, we have included sample images of the other types of graphs below.
+All of these graphs have been produced using data from a genealogical cache populated with the `--drop-ambiguous` argument.

 Complete textual flow diagram for 3 John 1:4/22–26:
 ![3 John 1:4/22–26 complete textual flow diagram](https://github.com/jjmccollum/open-cbgm/blob/master/images/B25K1V4U22-26-textual-flow.png)